 Substantial weight in the aggregate will be given to the academic indicators at each level, as noted above, while still representing the values and the realities of the South Dakota accountability system.

-In the event that a school cannot meet the minimum n size of 10 for accountability in a given indicator, even when aggregating data, points will be redistributed to the other indicators as follows:
+In the event that a school cannot meet the minimum N size of 10 for accountability in a given indicator, even when aggregating data, points will be redistributed to the other indicators as follows:

-EL indicator n-size insufficient when aggregated at school, district levels: 10 points reallocated evenly across other academic indicators (elementary and middle school: Achievement and Growth; high school: Achievement and High School Completion).
+EL indicator N-size insufficient when aggregated at school, district levels: 10 points reallocated evenly across other academic indicators (elementary and middle school: Achievement and Growth; high school: Achievement and High School Completion).

-All other indicators with insufficient n: Points distributed across all indicators for which a school is accountable.
+All other indicators with insufficient N: Points distributed across all indicators for which a school is accountable.

 If the States uses a different methodology or methodologies for annual meaningful differentiation than the one described in 4.v.a. above for schools for which an accountability determination cannot be made (e.g., P-2 schools), describe the different methodology or methodologies, indicating the type(s) of schools to which it applies.

 Schools with no tested grades: A significant portion of points at the elementary and middle school levels will be derived from performance on the state summative assessments.
 If a school has no tested grades, it will be designated as a “Feeder School.”
 Feeder Schools will then be paired with a school that has tested grades and into which the majority of the Feeder School’s students enroll.
 The paired school will be designated as a “Receiver School.”
 Feeder Schools will receive the SPI points of their Receiver Schools for Student Achievement and Academic Growth.
 Each school will maintain its own distinct performance and SPI points for the School Quality indicator and for the English Language Proficiency indicator.
 Feeder schools also receive the same designation as their Receiver schools.
+A feeder school may apply for a waiver to not receive the designation of Targeted Support and Improvement from the SD DOE School Improvement Office if they have completed a needs analysis and have evidence to show that the feeder school does not have systemic issues that require attention

-Small and Special School Audit: Due to South Dakota’s unique geography and composition of its population, some schools do not meet the state’s n size of 10 for public reporting at a school level; one district does not even meet the n size.
-In addition, schools scattered throughout the state meet unique needs and challenges of students beyond a student’s education such as schools that are tending to the needs of students with the most severe disabilities, schools structured to attend specifically to behavioral needs of children with the intent of preparing them to be ready to re-enter traditional buildings, or schools focusing on English Language acquisition for students who have recently arrived in the country with the express purpose of building up English skills rapidly so that students acquire the baseline English skills needed to enter the traditional classroom.
+Small School Audit: Due to South Dakota’s unique geography and composition of its population, some schools do not meet the state’s N size of 10 for public reporting at a school level; one district does not even meet the N size.
 It is inappropriate or even impossible to apply the rules of the SPI process as laid out above to these schools.
-Yet SD DOE continues to ensure that these schools are not forgotten in overall accountability through the Small and Special School Audit process, a process run annually.
+Yet SD DOE continues to ensure that these schools are not forgotten in overall accountability through the Small School Audit process, a process run annually.

-Any school with a tested population of fewer than 10 students over three years would automatically qualify for the Small and Special School Audit.
+Any school with a tested population of fewer than 10 students in tested grades over three yearswould automatically qualify for the Small and Special School Audit.